2023-08-04 07:58:00

 The property tax accounts for 30% of a municipality’s income

 “The property tax represents, on average, 30% of a municipality’s income compared to around 10% from the IPP (personal income tax), continues Nicolas Stockmans.
-The Covid crisis and inflation having accentuated the impoverishment of the population and reduced the receipts from income, there is a strong temptation to increase the property tax, at the risk of further impoverishing the populations and therefore having to push these additional centimes upwards again and again.
+The Covid crisis and inflation having accentuated the impoverishment of the population and reduced the receipts from income, there is a strong temptation to increase the property tax, at the risk of further impoverishing the populations and therefore having to push these additional centimes upwards once more and once more.
 If Ganshoren and Watermael-Boitsfort have increased their property tax, it is in order to compensate for a decrease in additional centimes to the IPP.
 But this is not the case for all the municipalities which have increased their additional cents this year.

 quote